Chibok victim: Kidnappers threatened to shoot

-And as support for a rescue and condemnation of Boko Haram continues to pour in from around the world, evidence is beginning to emerge that the Nigerian government had ample warning that something bad was going to happen in Chibok.
+And as support for a rescue and condemnation of an extremist group that is located primarily in Northern Nigeria continues to pour in from around the world, evidence is beginning to emerge that the Nigerian government had ample warning that something bad was going to happen in Chibok.

 ”We were still awake” in the Chibok school dormitory late on April 14, said 17-year-old Joyce, who spoke to World Watch Monitor.
 Men on several vehicles arrived.